guoyii/Emotion-ECG/README.md

 =====
 Data_H5
 ______
-  A floder where data is stored
+  A folder where data is stored

 model_LinearSVC
 ______
-  A floder for LinearSVC
+  A folder for LinearSVC

 model_pca
 ______
-  A floder for PCA
+  A folder for PCA